PC Proxy: A Method for Dynamical Tracer Reconstruction: Ozone reconstruction

 In the first validation exercise, the POAM data was randomly separated into two equal groups, each of which was used to predict the other.
 Since the POAM measurements are closely grouped, falling into one of two narrow latitude bands in the Arctic and Antarctic, and spaced at roughly 85 degrees longitude between consecutive measurements, skill scores will tend to be quite high.
 PC proxy was compared to a classic proxy tracer with a second order fit.
 The same tracer simulation as used for PC proxy was used to generate equivalent latitude fields \citep{Allen_Nakamura2003} for the classic proxy tracer but with a two year spin-up.
 Unlike in \citet{Randall_etal2002}, the reconstruction was done over the entire globe.
 Reconstructed ozone fields were linearly interpolated to match the locations of the sonde measured test group.

 Figure \ref{classic_cross_validation} shows the cross-validation results for classic proxy tracer while Figure \ref{PC_cross_validation} shows those for principal component proxy.
-The correlation for the classic method was 0.956, as shown in the scatter plot in Figure \ref{classic_cross_validation}a.
-The bias was -0.020 ppmv while the root-mean-square (RMS) error was 0.30 ppmv.
+The correlation coefficient for the classic method was 0.977, as shown in the scatter plot in Figure \ref{classic_cross_validation}a.
+The bias was -0.0063 parts-per-million by volume (ppmv) while the root-mean-square (RMS) error was 0.22 ppmv.
 In the histogram error plot in Figure \ref{classic_cross_validation}b. the errors have been normalized by the original error estimates for the POAM III retrievals.
-When this is done, the bias becomes -0.063 while the RMS error is 1.6.
+This makes it easy to compare residuals with the estimated errors for the original ozone estimates.
+When this is done, the bias becomes -0.023 while the RMS error is 1.18.
+In other words, if the original error statistics are to be believed, the accuracy of ozone interpolates is almost as good as the original estimates from the POAM satellite.

-The correlation for the PC proxy method was 0.987, as shown in the scatter plot in Figure \ref{classic_cross_validation}a.
+The correlation coefficient for the PC proxy method was 0.987, as shown in the scatter plot in Figure \ref{classic_cross_validation}a.
 The bias was 0.0039 ppmv while the RMS error was 0.16 ppmv.
 The normalized values are 0.021 for the bias and 0.86 for RMS error.
-In other words, observed errors for the reconstructed ozone are better, on average, than the error bars from the original retrievals!
-On the other hand, the PC proxy method, while more accurate, appears to be less stable as the pair of negative values in \ref{PC_cross_validation}a suggest.
+In other words, residuals for the reconstructed ozone are better, on average, than the error bounds for the original retrievals!
+On the other hand, the PC proxy method, while more accurate, appears to be less stable as the pair of negative values in Figure \ref{PC_cross_validation}a suggest.